MacHundt/SocialOcean/README.md

 # SocialOcean
 SocialOcean enables users to explore geo-tagged social media data.
 In the context of my Master Thesis, it is tailored to Echo Chamber detection.
-Depending on the pre-processed features, it can be adapted for other purposes.
+Depending on the pre-processed features, it can easily be adapted for other purposes as well.
 The tool utilizes a Lucene index and a corresponding PostgreSQL database.
 A script to create the Lucene index is included.
-This repository is an Eclipse RCP project.
-So it enables plugin-creation.
+This repository is an Eclipse RCP project, so it enables plugin-creation.

 ![SocialOcean Tool Interface](./tool.png)

 The initial idea and a prototype was presented at the EuroVis2017.
 A demonstration video, a poster and a short paper can be downloaded at: [http://socialocean.dbvis.de/eurovis2017/](http://socialocean.dbvis.de/eurovis2017/)
-The result of the Master Thesis is captured in a video as well:
+The Master Thesis, the slides of my final presentation and a short introduction video can be downloaded at:
 [http://socialocean.dbvis.de/SocialOcean/](http://socialocean.dbvis.de/SocialOcean/)